mudassirshiekh/wx-ibmcloud-solutions-deployable-architectures/docs/lab/1_7-pdfs.md

 * **Efficiency:** It reduces the need for extensive background knowledge input during each query, as the system can dynamically pull in relevant information from the documents.
 * **Personalization:** It allows for a personalized experience, as the responses are generated using your own data, reflecting your unique context and requirements.

-In summary, uploading your own documents for allows the language model to access and use specific information from those documents, leading to more precise and contextually appropriate responses.
+In summary, uploading your own documents allows the language model to access and use specific information from those documents, leading to more precise and contextually appropriate responses.